Transitioning Careers After Dance

 Dancing is not something you do forever.
 I dread the day that I will say goodbye to dance as a career, but also anticipate it–like an uncomfortable lunch date you want to get out of the way.
 I tell friends and family about “the transition” in an effort to remind myself that the end is near.

 It’s a safety net I’ve carefully woven.
 Not for when I decide to transition away from dance, but for when dance decides to transition away from me.

 I’ve danced and performed for thousands of people by now–on cruise ships, at theme parks, at hotels, in small regional theaters.
-I know how to be a dancer.
+And I am comforted by the fact that I know how to be a dancer.

 - I know how to dress for an audition